OhDearMoshe/ExprODM/go/tour/notes.md

 NOTES
 ===

-Last one I got to was: https://tour.golang.org/basics/14
+Last one I got to was: https://tour.golang.org/flowcontrol/8

-It was fiteen
+It was twentyfour